 The first accounts you will need to open are a business checking account and a business savings account.
 This is the first step in separating your business and personal finances.

-We highly recommend reading our review of the best bank accounts for startups and entrepreneurs to help you choose the right bank account for your business.
+Read our review of the best bank accounts for startups and entrepreneurs to help you choose the right business bank account for your company.

 Business Credit Cards

 If you find yourself relying on credit cards as a source of funding or to provide that extra financial flexibility, you will need to open a business credit card rather than relying on your personal cards in order to keep your business and personal accounts separated.